InfoSynth: Information-Guided Benchmark Synthesis for LLMs: A Novel Benchmark Synthesis Pipeline

 \subsection{Data Generation Pipeline}

-\textbf{Mutation and Crossover.} Starting from the seed data, at each iteration, we randomly apply either crossover or mutation to generate new coding instructions \citep{genetic-instruct}.
-One key change from previous work is that our mutation prompts ask the model to modify an existing problem in three different difficulty variations: easier, equally difficult, and more difficult, encouraging diversity.
-We demonstrate the benefit of having multiple mutation difficulties in Section \ref{effect_vary_diff}.
+\textbf{Mutation and Crossover.} We randomly apply either crossover or mutation to the existing data at each iteration to generate new coding instructions \citep{genetic-instruct}.
+A key change from previous work is that our mutation modifies an existing problem in three difficulty variations: easier, equally difficult, and harder, encouraging diversity.
+We demonstrate the benefit of this in Section \ref{effect_vary_diff}.
 Crossover prompts combine existing questions into new ones.
-Prompts are given in Appendix \ref{app:mutation}, \ref{app:crossover}.
-This example shows how mutation varies problem difficulty.
-Appendix \ref{app:problem-example} contains more examples.

-This example shows how crossover creates an interesting, novel question by combining two unrelated ones.
-Appendix \ref{app:problem-example} contains more examples.
+The examples below show how mutation and crossover produce problems. \makebox[\linewidth]{\fbox{ }}